Kyriosity/read-write/README+/pencraft/README+/opuses/freestyle/README+/SW_architect-aTake.md

 **Let me explain such a take.** (This was not to defame _software architects_ but to qualify the term as an honor rather than a job title for a bunch of avant practices.)

+1. OTHER STRONG VIEWS EXIST
+2. both DESIGN and ARC

 ## Genesis

 The spirit of architecture appeared as folks managed to erect something more extravagant and durable than a hut of piled branches.
 Ancient Greeks were so good at it that they coined the term _architect_<sup>🏛️</sup> centuries before Romans latinized *architecture* from it.